chuv-ssrc/bam-server-scala/docs/src/bam_api.rst

 Authorization
 -------------

+Only registered users (present in bam-server's database in the `users` table) can use these routes.

-All requests expect an Authorization header to be added to the request, containing a signed Bearer token (JWT).
+Users are identified using an Authorization header to be added to the request, containing a signed Bearer token (JWT, see :doc:`./auth`).
+All requests expect such a header.
 For example:

 .. code:: bash